-The analysis shows retail rents in the Roxbury-Dorchester submarket at just under \$25 PSF, to be on par with the Metro Boston average, but among the lowest of Analogous Submarkets studied.
-Only Jamaica Plain and the neighborhoods to the South are lower.
-The highest performing submarket is LMA-Mission Hill-Fenway, where the demand from entertainment visitation, healthcare and life sciences employees and tremendous residential density is generating the sales volumes needed to support higher rents.
+The analysis shows retail rents in the Roxbury-Dorchester submarket at just under \$25 per square foot to be on par with the Metro Boston average, but among the lowest of Analogous Submarkets studied.
+Only Jamaica Plain and the neighborhoods to the south are lower.
+The highest performing submarket is Longwood Medical Area-Mission Hill-Fenway, where the demand from entertainment visitation, healthcare and life sciences employees, and tremendous residential density is generating the sales volumes needed to support higher rents.

-As the leasing data discussed later will illustrate, retail rents for new spaces are now routinely over \$50 per SF (NNN) in places like the Fenway (some rents here are approaching \$100 PSF).
-For locations like Nubian Square, low sales volumes, poor space quality and the lack of coordinated management and marketing, must be addressed before aspirations for future retail improvements in the district can become a reality.
+As the leasing data discussed later will illustrate, retail rents for new spaces are now routinely over \$50 per square foot (NNN) in places like the Fenway (some rents here are approaching \$100 per square foot).
+For locations like Nubian Square, low sales volumes, poor space, quality, and the lack of coordinated management and marketing, must be addressed before aspirations for future retail improvements in the district can become a reality.